 - Steam Vaporizer

-Dry air makes mucus buildup in the lungs worse, which can be extremely dangerous as many viruses trigger respiratory failure.
-Now, more than ever, it is essential to keep the lungs healthy to protect everyone against this disease.
+Dry air makes mucus buildup in the lungs worse, which can be extremely dangerous as many viruses trigger respiratory problems.
+It’s important to keep the lungs healthy.
 Humidifiers will not cure a cold but can be a solution for a non-viral cough.

 HVAC Experts Know Best

-Maitz Home Services in Allentown, PA, are the HVAC and plumbing experts residents trust.
+Maitz Home Services in Allentown, PA, are the HVAC, electrical, and plumbing experts homeowners trust.
 With over 50 years of experience, Maitz Home Services techs are always prompt and get the job right the first time.
+Schedule your online appointment!